 They may choose not to look at you, but if they do – make sure your feedback is positive.

-And yes, even if they are bombing I’d still give them encouraging signs to continue.
-It’s entirely possible to recover a presentation even if you start it off badly.
-The last thing they want to see if they think they are “bombing” (and it’s very easy to think that even when it’s not true) is you with your head in your hands or with a look of fear on your face.
-Support them with very visible clues.
+And yes, even if they are bombing I’d still give them encouraging signs so they can keep their composure.
+If they truly are descending into presentaion hell, then looking at you with your head in your hands or with a look of fear on your face is not going to help.
+Support them with very visible positive clues.

 5. Start the round of applause and ask questions